ipozdeev/it-skills-for-research/command-line.md

 Using the shell of your choice:

-- write a bash script (one you could execute on a Linux server) called "runner.sh" which prints the message provided by the user as a parameter to the script; for instance,
+- write a bash script (one you could execute on a Linux server) called 'runner.sh' which prints the message provided by the user as an argument to the script; for instance,

   ```bash
   ./runner.sh 'hello'